Shivanand0297/Project-10-Fullstack-Javascript-Web-Development-Bootcamp/Readme.md

   - ✔ CSS Positioning
   - ✔ Flexbox
   - ✔ Background property
+  - ✔ Transparent background
+  - ✔ Responsive for tablet screen size 768px
-  - ✔ Box-shadow
+  - ✔ fonts awesome icons integration
  - ✔ Git and Github
 <!-- NOTE -->

 ## Note

-For this project I took around `8 hours` to complete it.
+For this project I took around `6 hours` to complete it.
 The major portion of my time spent in working on CSS Positions and flexbox.

 <p align="right">(<a href="#top"> back to top </a>)</p>